FullQueueDeveloper/FullQueueDeveloper/README.md

 Creating is a miracle, programming is a joy

-## Things I build

-I build a subway app for NYC.
-Download the app for iOS and Android. https://underway.nyc

-I build open-source developer tools in Swift.
-1. SPX is "npx for Swift" https://github.com/FullQueueDeveloper/SPX
-2. Sh runs a command-line tools from Swift https://github.com/FullQueueDeveloper/Sh
-3. FQAuth is a Sign-in with Apple server https://github.com/FullQueueDeveloper/FQAuth

-I also love of beautiful ergonomic keyboards. https://FullQueueDeveloper.com/keyboard

 ## Thanks!
-A huge heartfelt thank you to my [GitHub Sponsors!](https://github.com/sponsors/FullQueueDeveloper).
-I would not be here without you.
+Foremost, a huge heartfelt thank you to my [GitHub Sponsors](https://github.com/sponsors/FullQueueDeveloper)!
+I would not be here without you, thank you so so much 💜

 ## Watch real apps come to life

 Live coding and thoughts on user-interface experience, code design nad more.
 Follow my [Twitch](https://twitch.tv/FullQueueDeveloper) and [YouTube](https://youtube.com/@FullQueueDeveloper)

-### Streaming schedule

 Live on [Twitch](https://twitch.tv/FullQueueDeveloper) on Sunday afternoons at 2pm NYC time.

 ## My open-source projects

+### Sh

+[Sh](https://github.com/FullQueueDeveloper/Sh) is the simplest way to run shell commands from your Swift code.
+It supports `async` and synchronous execution.

+It's architected as a wrapper around Foundation's `Process` type.
+This approaches makes the code flexible for your whatever your use-case is.

 ### SPX & Sh

 [SPX](https://github.com/FullQueueDeveloper/SPX) is a Swift script running tool.
-Swish pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.
+SPX pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.

 This pull request https://github.com/0xOpenBytes/ios-base/pull/14 really shows off the power of scripting in Swift.
-Run `swish screenshots` to run the UI test target, taking screenshots, and processing them with `CoreGraphics` and `AVFoundation` to prepare the screenshots for the App Store and publishing to a website
+Run `spx screenshots` to run the UI test target, taking screenshots, and processing them with `CoreGraphics` and `AVFoundation` to prepare the screenshots for the App Store and publishing to a website